rchoukri/Jetson-nano-configuration/README.md

 ### First method: Manual Installation

-for it to be functional it is necessary to install some drivers, the detailed instruction are in this tutorial: https://www.okdo.com/getting-started/get-started-with-jetson-nano-2gb-and-csi-camera/
+for it to be functional it is necessary to install some drivers, the detailed instructions are in this tutorial: https://www.okdo.com/getting-started/get-started-with-jetson-nano-2gb-and-csi-camera/

 Download the.deb package: